CariLT01/stealthpipe-relay/HOSTING.md

 https://[Your HuggingFace Username]-[Your Space Name].hf.space

 If you run into issues, an AI assistant can help troubleshoot.
 Official support is not available 24/7.

+### Hosting on a VPS

+It's possible to host this on a service like Oracle, which provides a lot of computing power for free.
+However, you will have to give your financial information to Oracle so they can verify your identity (and charge you while you're not looking lol).

+The steps are almost the same as the previous providers.
+Use an AI assistant to help you out if needed.

+### Hosting on AWS

+Not recommended, you might wake up to a bill the price of a house because you forgot to turn off an AWS instance.

+If you really want to host it on AWS, the steps are almost the same as the previous providers.
+Use an AI assistant to help you out if needed.

+### Cloudflare Tunnel

+This one is special, because you host the relay at home and you use Cloudflare Tunnels to make it available on the web.
+It also protects you from DDoS and it's completely free.
+However, you will need to buy a domain for your relay, which costs a few dollars a year.
+Unfortunately, it's really hard to get a free domain today, probably due to the crumbling economy.

+### End

+Unfortunately, not a lot of free hosting services exist today.
+If you want the best option that balances compute and is free, pick HuggingFace spaces (although you might get banned).